shubhamkinhikar87/shubhamkinhikar87/README.md

 I'm a IT professional offering 4+ years of experience in Software Development, Test Automation and Predictive Analytics.
 Looking for the opportunity in Data Science domain.

+I hold a Post Graduate Diploma in Advance Computing(C-DAC) and a Bachelors Degree in Electronics and Telicommunication Engineering.
+Currently pursuing the Post Graduate Diploma in Data Science from IIIT, Bangalore